ysard/libre-printer/doc/source/dev_overview.rst

    **Cover your code with unit tests and run them before submitting your contribution.**

-   The following Make command is here to run all the tests & coverage stats:
+   The following Make command is here to run all the tests & produce coverage stats:

    .. code-block:: bash